-Available in Year 2 Indicator reporting Comments 2.2.3 Percentage of drivers who Refined to clarify population of interest. $\langle \cdot \rangle$ think it is important for their (previously 'percentage of the general public who car to have a high safety rating agree that it is important to have a vehicle that has a high safety rating') Percentage of motorcycles Removed from the framework.
-Although all motorcycle 2.2.4 (X)over 125 cc fitted with ABS imports will be fitted with ABS from 2022, we cannot measure how many of the current fleet have ABS.
-2.3.1 Number of DSIs involving a Refined to be consistent with the overarching (V) vehicle with a low safety rating target that focuses on DSI reduction. (previously 'number of DSI crashes involving a vehicle with a low safety rates') 2.3.2 Number of motorcyclist DSIs Refined to be consistent with the overarching $\langle \nabla \rangle$ target that focuses on DSI reduction. (previously 'number of DSI crashes involving motorcycling') 2.3.3 Number of ACC \bigcirc entitlement claims related to motorcycling injuries 3.1.1 Progress around private $\langle \nabla \rangle$ sector initiatives to establish best practice road safety standards in the supply chain 3.1.2 Progress around the review $\langle \nabla \rangle$ of logbook and work-time requirements as part of the 2019/2020 rules programme 3.1.3 Incorporate journey purpose into $\langle \nabla \rangle$ the Crash Analysis System (CAS) 3.2.1 Number of organisations with Further work required to define and measure.
-(X)health and safety plans in place that recognise road safety as a critical health and safety issue 3.2.2 Percentage of sector satisfied Further work required to define and measure.
-(X)with their access to relevant data on road safety for workrelated travel 3.3.1 Number of DSIs involving Refined to be consistent with the overarching target (X)that focuses on DSI reduction, and work underway a person travelling to/from work to have the information available for reporting. (previously 'number of DSI crashes involving a person travelling to/from work')
+Indicato ۲r Available in Year 2 reporting Comments 2.2.3 Percentage of drivers who think it is important for their car to have a high safety rating \bigotimes Refined to clarify population of interest. (previously 'percentage of the general public who agree that it is important to have a vehicle that has a high safety rating') 2.2.4 Percentage of motorcycles over 125 cc fitted with ABS \otimes Removed from the framework.
+Although all motorcycle imports will be fitted with ABS from 2022, we cannot measure how many of the current fleet have ABS.
+2.3.1 Number of DSIs involving a vehicle with a low safety rating \oslash Refined to be consistent with the overarching target that focuses on DSI reduction. (previously 'number of DSI crashes involving a vehicle with a low safety rates') 2.3.2 Number of motorcyclist DSIs \oslash Refined to be consistent with the overarching target that focuses on DSI reduction. (previously ' number of DSI crashes involving motorcycling ') 2.3.3 Number of ACC entitlement claims related to motorcycling injuries \oslash 3.1.1 Progress around private sector initiatives to establish best practice road safety standards in the supply chain \oslash 3.1.2 Progress around the review of logbook and work-time requirements as part of the 2019/2020 rules programme \oslash 3.1.3 Incorporate journey purpose into the Crash Analysis System (CAS) \oslash 3.2.1 Number of organisations with health and safety plans in place that recognise road safety as a critical health and safety issue \otimes Further work required to define and measure.
+3.2.2 Percentage of sector satisfied with their access to relevant data on road safety for work- related travel \otimes Further work required to define and measure.
+3.3.1 Number of DSIs involving a person travelling to/from work \otimes Refined to be consistent with the overarching target that focuses on DSI reduction, and work underway to have the information available for reporting. (previously 'number of DSI crashes involving a person travelling to/from work')